code-1819/TCP-Chatroom/CMD Chatroom/README.md

 ---

-# TCP Chatroom
+# CLI TCP Chatroom

-TCP Chatroom is a simple chat application implemented using Python's socket programming.
+CLI TCP Chatroom is a simple chat application implemented using Python's socket programming.
 It allows multiple clients to connect to a central server and communicate with each other in real-time.

 ## Features